EU lawmakers back strict new approval system for medical devices

 In response, the EU's executive - the European Commission - has proposed increased monitoring of device manufacturers and tougher government oversight of the 80 or so mostly private Notified Bodies that currently decide on product safety.

-But Wednesday's committee vote went far beyond the Commission's original proposals, calling for the establishment of a new pre-marketing authorisation system for high-risk devices under the control of the European Medicines Agency (EMA).
+But Wednesday's committee vote went far beyond the Commission's original proposals, calling for the establishment of a new pre-marketing assessment system for high-risk devices, which would be identified on a case-by-case basis and only authorized with the approval of the European Commission.

 Europe's 100 billion euro ($135 billion) medtech industry has said that would add years to the time it takes to bring new devices to market, removing a key advantage that EU companies enjoy over their U.S. rivals.